 A conversation with Dr. Kevin Ronan, Pediatrician and Senior Manager of Quality Assurance at Vista Community Clinic.
-Learn more about how eConsults have provided valuable support for VCC in maintaining NCQA guidelines and aiding FQHC and PCMH reimbursement.
+Learn more about how eConsults have provided valuable support for VCC in maintaining NCQA guidelines and aiding FQHC and PCMH mode of care reimbursement.

 Q: Can you provide an overview of your role as Senior Manager of Quality Assurance at Vista Community Clinic (VCC) and how you have become involved with AristaMD?